 What information must contractors provide for lenders?

-In 100% of cases, Kang says that in addition to the CV and a copy of the contractor’s contract, for a full application at least three months of limited company business and personal bank account statements will be required, alongside proof of ID and proof of address.
+In 100% of cases, in addition to the CV and a copy of the contractor’s contract, for a full application at least three months of limited company business and personal bank account statements will be required, alongside proof of ID and proof of address.

 The lender will also need evidence of how the deposit will be paid, if not through the sale of an existing property or savings.
 Historic contracts may also be requested.
 Ideally, contractors should assemble all of this evidence, ready for their financial adviser and for the lender.